Valves and Fittings for Gas Appliances - CE Certification

 - wok cooker

-- humidifiers (based on the way of heat is generated, the appliance is also used for heating)
+- humidifiers (based on the heat generation method, the appliance can also be used for heating)

 - heating body (to be equipped with FDB)